wozniaktv/Spigot-ActionbarAnnouncements/README.md

 # ActionbarAnnouncements

-This plugin has been added to SpigotMC and it's *free to use*.
+This plugin has been added to [SpigotMC](https://www.spigotmc.org/resources/actionbarannouncements-1-12-1-19.108367/) and it's **free to use**.

-This source code is **private**; and cannot be modified and/or showed to any unauthorized user.